 Local travel support

-Getting to your host's home when you arrive
+Getting to the UK and to your host's home

 Once you have arrived in the UK we can help you travel to your host's home.
 Your host may be able to help you travel, if not, guests across the country are eligible for one free journey using trains, buses or coaches to your host's home.
 You will only need to show your Ukrainian passport and boarding pass, or ticket showing arrival into the country within the last 48 hours.
 For more information see the Ukrainian Displaced Persons Travel Scheme.